oliver-oloughlin/kvdex/README.md

 ## Database Methods

-These are methods which can be found at the top level of your database object, and perform operations across multiple collections.
+These are methods which can be found at the top level of your database object, and perform operations across multiple collections or unrelated to collections.

 ### countAll()